goschtl/zope/bluebream/website/docs/v1.0/manual/form.rst

 Widget
 ~~~~~~

-Formlib defines a widget like this: "views on bound schema fields"
+Formlib defines a widget like this: *views on bound schema fields*

 Field
 ~~~~~